1ForeverHD/TopbarPlus/docs/api.md

 ```lua
 icon:bindToggleKey(keyCodeEnum)
 ```
 Binds a [keycode](https://developer.roblox.com/en-us/api-reference/enum/KeyCode) which toggles the icon when pressed.
+See [toggle keys] for more details.

 ----
 #### unbindToggleKey